musictheory/NilScript/README.md

 ### <a name="method-compiler"></a>Behind the Scenes (Methods)

 Behind the scenes, oj methods are simply renamed JavaScript functions.
-Each colon (`:`) in a method name is replaced by an underscore.
+Each colon (`:`) in a method name is replaced by an underscore and a prefix is added to the start of the method name.

 Hence: